Note: This is a sponsored post in collaboration with Drive Now

 Give Your Dog a Bath or Rinse After

 All those accumulated sand and salt can be irritating to your dog’s skin, so take time to rinse your dog off each time you come back from the beach.
-You must then follow up with a natural, soothing shampoo.
-If you’re planning to stay at a cottage, most will have outdoor showers and hoses with water that are perfect for rinsing off your dog.
+You should then follow up with a natural, soothing shampoo.
+If you’re planning to stay at a holiday house, many will have outdoor showers and hoses with water that are perfect for rinsing off your dog.
 If giving your dog a bath isn’t possible, a soft brush can help eliminate some of the excess sand from their coat.

 These are the most important pointers to remember.
 Your dog may need special care depending on breed, so consult with your vet as well regarding appropriate care for your pet buddy.
 Have fun at the beach!